Lists of Metro-Goldwyn-Mayer films

 This is a list of feature films originally released and/or distributed by Metro-Goldwyn-Mayer (to include MGM/UA Entertainment Co., MGM/UA Communications Co., MGM-Pathe Communications Co. and MGM/UA Distribution Co.).

 This list does not include films from United Artists before it merged with MGM (except for co-productions), or other studios that MGM acquired (such as Orion Pictures, The Samuel Goldwyn Company, and Cannon Films).

-MGM's pre-May 1986 library is currently owned by Warner Bros. through Turner Entertainment Co.

-Lists
+MGM's pre-May 1986 library and That's Entertainment!
+III are currently owned by Warner Bros.
+Entertainment via the Turner Entertainment Co. label with some exceptions, most notable are Babes in Toyland, Twilight Time and Electric Dreams, owned by MGM themselves, The Hobbit trilogy is co-owned with New Line Cinema and the rights to the 1988 film Willow is currently owned by Walt Disney Studios Motion Pictures via Walt Disney Pictures and Lucasfilm.

 The films are divided into lists by decade: